Wrapping paper - wrap up a music lover's birthday gift with sheet music.

 Written with love and best wishes, Warren

-This is a guide about decoupaging furniture with sheet music.
+This is a page about decoupaging furniture with sheet music.
 Scored music paper can be fun pattern to cover wooden chests and drawers.